Skip to main content

 Key takeaway

-RSA's strength comes from the difficulty of factoring a product of two large primes.
-Splitting the modulus into more than two primes forces each prime to be smaller for the same modulus size, making the entire modulus trivially factorable with tools like Pollard rho or ECM.
-Once the primes are known, phi(n) is simply the product of (p_i - 1) over all factors, and the private key falls out immediately.
-The same pitfall affects any asymmetric scheme that relies on a hard factoring or discrete-log problem: shrinking the underlying subgroup or factor sizes by design collapses the security margin.
+RSA's strength rests on how hard it is to factor a product of two large primes.
+Split the modulus into more than two and each prime shrinks for the same modulus size, which puts the whole thing within reach of Pollard rho or ECM.
+Once the primes are known, phi(n) is just the product of (p_i - 1) and the private key falls out.
+The same trap applies to any scheme resting on a hard factoring or discrete-log problem: shrinking the factors or the subgroup by design collapses the security margin.

 Related reading